Minimal area of Finsler disks with minimizing geodesics

 When the quasi wall system is simple, the curves of~$\W$ have no self-intersections and the second sum vanishes.

-We will need the following result describing the intersection of two distance realizing arcs of~$M$.
-Recall that~$\Gamma$ is the space of traversing geodesics of~$M$ (\ie, geodesic arcs of~$M$ which do not intersect~$\partial M$ except at their endpoints where they meet the boundary transversely).
+We will need the following result describing the intersection of two distance-realizing arcs of~$M$.
+Recall that~$\Gamma$ is the space of traversing geodesics of~$M$ (\ie, geodesic arcs of~$M$ which do not intersect~$\partial M$ except at their endpoints, where they meet the boundary transversely).

 \begin{lemma} Let~$M$ be a self-reverse Finsler metric disk with minimizing interior geodesics.
-Let~$\gamma\in\Gamma$ be a traversing geodesic of~$M$ and let~$[x,y]$ be a distance realizing arc of~$M$ with endpoints~$x$ and~$y$ not lying in~$\gamma$.
+Let~$\gamma\in\Gamma$ be a traversing geodesic of~$M$ and let~$[x,y]$ be a distance-realizing arc of~$M$ with endpoints~$x$ and~$y$ not lying in~$\gamma$.
 Then

 \end{lemma}